kaguyabot/Kaguya/README.md

 Before building, if you desire to debug or test music functionality, you need to run the `Lavalink.jar` located inside `KaguyaProjectV2/LavalinkServer`.
 You may also need to have Port 2333 whitelisted in your firewall.

 In order for Kaguya to run, you must configure a MySQL Database.
-Create one, then navigate to `KaguyaProjectV2/Resources/script.sql` and paste that into a SQL Command Prompt or editor, then execute it.
+Create one, then navigate to `KaguyaProjectV2/Resources/script.sql` and paste that into a SQL command prompt or editor, then execute it.

 Ensure you have a bot to test with.
 Create one [here](https://discord.com/developers/applications).

 Finally, navigate to `KaguyaProjectV2/Resources` again and open `config.json`.
-You will find that all of its values are empty.
+You will find that all of its values are empty or null.
 Below is an example of how you should configure this file.
+Everything must be wrapped in quotes except for the `BotOwnerId` and `LogLevelNumber` properties.

 *config.json*
 ```